 If the PALS/AR-RAN indicate the need, a Level 2 screener will be given.
 If the school determines that a Level 2 screener should be administered, parents will be contacted and sign permission for the assessment to be given.
-If any of the screeners indicate that a student has the characteristics of dyslexia, under SEA 217 the school must use the Response to Intervention process to address the needs of the student.
+If any of the screeners indicate that a students has the characteristics of dyslexia, under SEA 217 the school must use the response to intervention process to address the needs fo the student.